dmdouglas/models-of-segregation/simulation.coffee.md

 				@agents = []

-In spacial arranements, everybody is next to somebody - their neighbour.
+In spacial arrangements, everybody is next to somebody - their neighbour.
 The relative composition of that neighbourhood - 10% homogeniality or 50% homogeniality - is determined by the race of ones neighbours and how deep the conception of neighbourhood extends.

 			neighbourhood: (x, y) ->
 				neighbours = []